-Wages for classifications in this unit are as shown in Attachment A, and shall remain unchanged for the period covered by this Agreement. with general increases as follows:
+Wages for classifications in this unit are as shown in Attachment A, with general increases as follows:

 - A. Effective the pay period beginning April 02, 2017, the County shall provide a three percent (3%) increase to base salary, shown in Attachment B. - B. Effective the pay period beginning April 01, 2018, the County shall provide a three percent (3%) increase to base salary, shown in Attachment C. - C. Effective the pay period beginning March 31,2019, the County shall provide a two percent (2%) increase to base salary, shown in Attachment D.